Wondering how to make basil pesto at home? It's actually quite easy! You only need 6 ingredients and a food processor. Ready in 15 minutes!

-There's nothing like fresh basil pesto in the summer.
+There's nothing like fresh basil pesto sauce in the summer.
 Whether your garden has an abundance of basil or you find it at the farmer's market, pesto is a great way to make basil last longer and you can put it on almost anything!

-- Fresh basil: If you can get basil from your own garden or the farmer's market that is best.
+- Fresh basil: If you can get fresh basil from your own garden or the farmer's market that is best.
 (Basil grows well in a pot on your porch or windowsill - give it a try!)
 If not, regular ol' basil from the produce section will do.

 - Pine nuts: Pine nuts, or pignoli in Italian, give pesto a creamy richness.
 They can be expensive, I get them at Trader Joe's where they are a bit cheaper.
-See the FAQ section below for info about substituting other nuts if you prefer.
+See the tips section below for info about substituting other nuts if you prefer.

 - Garlic and salt: Just a couple of cloves of garlic and a bit of salt bring the flavors together.